 Types of Families

-There are many different types of families, each of which is equally viable as a supportive, caring unit.
+There are different types of family structures, each of which is equally viable as a supportive, caring unit.

-- Nuclear Family: Also called a conjugal family, this is the parents and their children living in the same residence or sharing the closest bonds.
+- Nuclear Family: Also called a conjugal family, a nuclear family includes the parents and their children living in the same residence or sharing the closest bonds.

 - Extended Family: This type of family includes all relatives in close proximity, such as grandparents, aunts, uncles, and cousins.
 In a family household that is extended, these relatives typically live together and all share daily household duties.
 This type of family is also called a joint family or multigenerational family depending on which members are included.